Available exposure data

 VUmc Amsterdam, GECCO project

-Composite score based on six components: 1) Population density, 2) Density of retail and service destinations (retail environment), 3) Land-use mix, 4) Street connectivity (intersection density), 5) Green space, 6) Side walk surface area.
-The address level data is produced for 8 different neighborhood radii (150-, 250-, 350-, 500-, 750-, 1000-, 1650 and 2000 meter).
+Composite score based on seven components: 1) Population density, 2) Density of retail and service destinations (retail environment), 3) Land-use mix, 4) Street connectivity (intersection density), 5) Green space, 6) Side walk surface area, 7) Public transport density.

 * Terms and conditions may apply via the original source holders